Critical Thinking Exercises for Teams

 How long should a critical thinking exercise take?

 Most exercises work well in 30-60 minutes.
-Shorter sessions (under 20 minutes) often feel rushed, while longer sessions (over 90 minutes) can lose energy.
-Our activities include suggested timings that you can adjust for your team.
+Shorter sessions often feel rushed, while longer sessions can lose energy.
+Our activities include suggested timings you can adjust.

 Most exercises work best with 4-10 people.
-Smaller groups may lack diverse perspectives, while larger groups need more structure to stay productive.
-Each activity page shows the recommended group size.
+Smaller groups may lack diverse perspectives, while larger groups need more structure.
+Each activity shows the recommended size.

 Can I run these exercises remotely?

 Yes!
-All exercises work in virtual settings with video conferencing and collaborative tools like Miro or Google Docs.
-Our customized workshops include tips for remote facilitation.
+All exercises work virtually with video conferencing and tools like Miro or Google Docs.
+Our workshops include remote facilitation tips.

 Do I need facilitation experience?

 Not necessarily.
-Each generated workshop includes step-by-step facilitator instructions, discussion prompts, and common pitfalls to avoid.
-Beginners can start with simpler exercises like Five Whys or SWOT Analysis.
+Each workshop includes step-by-step instructions, discussion prompts, and pitfalls to avoid.
+Beginners can start with Five Whys or SWOT Analysis.

 How do I measure if the exercise worked?

 Look for concrete outputs: decisions made, assumptions identified, action items assigned.
-The best indicator is whether participants reference the exercise insights in future discussions.
-Our workshops include expected outcomes to help you evaluate success.
+The best indicator is whether participants reference insights in future discussions.